Skip to Content

 1. Smell – Although you should place it in an area with easy access make sure it’s not too close to outdoor living spaces.
 You don’t want your dog pooping right next to where you are having dinner.

-1. Proximity to the House: – consider its proximity to your house for convenience, particularly in bad weather or at night.
-Additionally, factor in your local climate: in snowy areas, keep it close to avoid shoveling long paths, and in hotter regions, choose a shaded spot to protect your dog from intense heat.
+1. Consider the climate: in snowy areas, keep it close to avoid shoveling long paths, and in hotter regions, choose a shaded spot to protect your dog from intense heat.
 Though it’s important that your doggy potty area gets some sun to assist in killing harmful and smelly bacteria.

 1. Garden Bed – Don’t place the potty area near or uphill from an edible garden.
 You don’t want to chance contaminating your garden with dog poo.